zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 - name: egress-mtls-policy-one
 - name: egress-mtls-policy-two
 ```
-In this example the Ingress Controller will use the configuration from the first policy reference `egress-mtls-policy-one`, and ignores `egress-mtls-policy-two`.
+In this example NGINX Ingress Controller will use the configuration from the first policy reference `egress-mtls-policy-one`, and ignores `egress-mtls-policy-two`.

 ### OIDC

 > **Feature Status**: This feature is disabled by default.
-To enable it, set the [enable-oidc](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-oidc) command-line argument of the Ingress Controller.
+To enable it, set the [enable-oidc](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-oidc) command-line argument of NGINX Ingress Controller.

 The OIDC policy configures NGINX Plus as a relying party for OpenID Connect authentication.